DeltaProducts/OpenHardwareAPIs/README.md

      ```

 ### PSU information.
-num_of_psus = get_num_of_psus()

-       --Returns number of PSUs that are available in the system.
-The ids start from 1 to num_of_psus.
-psu = get_psu(id)
+psus = get_psus()

-       --Returns the psu object.
-The object has the following details which
+      --Returns the list of psu object.
+The object has the following attributes which
-         can be accessed by their corresponding psu.get_xyz functions.
+        can be accessed by their corresponding names.
        ```
        psu @ 1 = {
            Description: PSU-1